 Verbal Behavior (VB): A technique devised by Skinner consisting of four basic verbal operants.
 While mands refer to making a verbal request—or demand for something, tacts are stimulus-to-stimulus pairing procedures in which the individual has direct contact with—or, in other words, labels—something in the environment.
 Echoics are verbal operants in which someone repeats another person's word or phrase, and intraverbals refer to answering someone else's question.
 Further, if imitative modeling—including gestural and oral motor imitation—were classified as a verbal operant, it would technically be called a "mimetic" (see Vargas, 1982).
 Verbal operants are highly effective when used to teach children with autism.
 For its use in clinical behavior analysis (CBA) therapies and consumer behavior analysis, see relational frame theory (RFT).

-Oral Motor Imitation: The process of imitating oral motor exercises often acquired through tactile prompts and positive reinforcement; these manual (or physical) prompts are added to shape proper vocalizations and speech sounds.
+Oral Motor Imitation: The process of imitating oral motor exercises often acquired through tactile prompts and positive reinforcement; these manual (or physical) prompts are added to shape proper vocalizations and speech sounds (phonetics).
 For the children with autism who do not respond correctly to echoic (vocal imitation) training alone, highly-trained behavior analysts (i.e., see Lovaas, 1977) will often incorporate such prompts into discrete trial teaching (DTT), or structured early behavior intervention (EBI) programs.
 When based on a speech therapy framework, see PROMPT therapy.

 PROMPT Therapy: Abbreviation for prompts for restructuring oral muscular phonetic targets.
 Also called the touch cue method (TCM), it is a highly effective speech therapy consisting of techniques to restructure oral muscular phonetic targets and employing behavioral learning principles to maintain gains.
-Often used by speech pathologists for children with speech sound (phonetic) disorder or if they are blind with an oral language delay, the approach relies on oral motor imitation and incorporates tactile prompts—or touch cues—to the neck, lips, tongue, and jaw that is rehearsed through mass practice and shaping.
+Often used by speech pathologists for children with a speech sound (phonetic) disorder, the approach relies on oral motor imitation and incorporates tactile prompts—or touch cues—to the neck, lips, tongue, and jaw that is rehearsed through mass practice and shaping.